beckym223/manual_work/E6_long.md

 When Don Patinkin gave his Money, Interest, and Prices the subtitle "An Integration of Mon- etary and Value Theory," value theory meant, to
+VOL. 93 NO. 1
+11

 ### ---Economics-2003-0-13.txt---
+THE AMERICAN ECONOMIC REVIEW
 him, a purely static theory of general equilib- rium.
 Fluctuations in production and employ- ment, due to monetary disturbances or to shocks